Jchips/survey-api/README.md

   - Error handling tests
   - POST to /signup to create a new user
   - POST to /signin to login as a user (use basic auth)
-  - Tests to make sure only authenticated users can access routes that have limited access
+  - Tests to make sure only authenticated and authorized users can access routes that have limited access

 #### UML